vitorhcl/tldr/contributing-guides/style-guide.md

 ## General layout

-The basic format of each page should match the following template and have at most 8 command examples:
+The basic layout of each page should match the following template and have at most 8 command examples:

 ```md
 # command name